From BR Bullpen

-The Mariners' hopes to contend in 2010 were quickly dashed.
-Lee started the year on the disabled list and did not make his first appearance until April 30th, only winning his first game on May 11.
+The Mariners' hopes to contend in 2010 were quickly dashed, however.
+Lee started the year on the disabled list and did not make his first appearance until April 30th, only winning his first game on May 11th.
 By then the Mariners were racked with dissension, with veterans Eric Byrnes and Ken Griffey, Jr. having been released and Milton Bradley being sidelined with emotional issues.
-Still, Lee pitched eight straight games of 8+ innings with one or no walks from June 18 to July 27.
+Still, Lee pitched eight straight games of 8+ innings with one or no walks from June 18th to July 27th.
 Only three major leaguers had done so previously according to the Elias Sports Bureau: Ferguson Jenkins (1974), Mort Cooper (1942) and Red Lucas (1932).
 In the middle of the streak, he was traded to the Texas Rangers with the Mariners heading nowhere fast.
 He was 8-3, 2.34 with Seattle, being named to his second All-Star team, but by the time the game was played, he was a Ranger.
 He went only 4-6, 3.98 in 15 starts for Texas, but justified himself with his work in the postseason.
-He won two games over the Tampa Bay Rays in the ALDS to propel the Rangers to their first-ever series win in the postseason, then won his only start against the New York Yankees in the ALCS, giving up no runs on two hits in 8 innings.
+He won two games over the Tampa Bay Rays in the ALDS to propel the Rangers to their first-ever series win in the postseason, then won his only start against the New York Yankees in the ALCS, giving up no runs on 2 hits in 8 innings.
 That put his career record in the postseason at 7-0, making him the third pitcher to do so, following Orel Hershiser and Orlando Hernandez.
 Things did not go as well in the World Series, as he lost both his starts facing the San Francisco Giants, giving up 10 runs in 11 2/3 innings.

 Lee was one of the most sought-after free agents after the 2010 season, with the Rangers, Yankees and Phillies pulling out all stops to sign him.
 He chose to return to Philadelphia, and became part of a dominant starting rotation for the Phillies in 2011, alongside Halladay, Cole Hamels and Roy Oswalt.
-From June 16-28, he pitched three consecutive shutouts and then returned to the All-Star Game for the third time, but the first on the National League squad.
+From June 16-28th, he pitched three consecutive shutouts and then returned to the All-Star Game for the third time, but the first on the National League squad.
 He retired the first five batters he faced in the contest, before giving up a homer to Adrian Gonzalez and then giving way to Tyler Clippard.
 He continued to pitch well after the break, earning his 4th shutout of the year on August 4th against the San Francisco Giants, then earning his 12th win and hitting his 2nd home run of the year in his next start against the Los Angeles Dodgers on August 9th.
 Lee had two incredible months in 2011 - 5-0, 0.21 in June and 5-0, 0.45 in August.
 Only two pitchers in MLB history had gone unbeaten two months in a year with 5+ wins and ERAs under 1 - Walter Johnson in 1913 and Bob Gibson in 1968.
 He was named the National League's Pitcher of the Month in August, then on September 5th recorded his 6th shutout of the year, becoming the first pitcher to have that many in a season since Randy Johnson in 1998.
-He ended the season with a record of 17-8, 2.40 and 238 strikeouts in 232 2/3 innings.
+He ended the season with a record of 17-8, 2.40, and 238 strikeouts in 232 2/3 innings.
 He finished third in the voting for the Cy Young Award, behind Clayton Kershaw and his teammate Roy Halladay.
 He started Game 2 of the NLDS against the St. Louis Cardinals on October 2nd; he was staked to an early 4-0 lead, but in what was a key turning point in the postseason, he gave up 3 runs in the 3rd, and one each in the 6th and 7th to be charged with the Phillies' 5-4 loss.
-The Cardinals thus strated their improbable run that would lead them to a completely unexpected World Series title.
+The Cardinals thus started their improbable run that would lead them to a completely unexpected World Series title.